zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 logOutput | Comma separated list of delve components (`debugger`, `gdbwire`, `lldbout`, `debuglineerr`, `rpc`) that should produce debug output when `showLog` is set to `true`. buildFlags | Build flags to be passed to the Go compiler remotePath | Absolute path to the file being debugged on the remote machine in case of remote debugging i.e when `mode` is set to `remote`.
-See the section on [Remote Debugging](#remote-debugging) for details
+See the section on [Remote Debugging](#remote-debugging) for details processId | Applicable only when using the `attach` request with `local` mode.
+This is the id of the process that is running your executable which needs debugging.

 ### Using VS Code variables in debug configuration